-Harassment based on an individual’s race, color, religion, age, sex, gender orientation, national or ethnic origin, disability or other status protected by law is not tolerated at Fontbonne University.
+Harassment based on an individual’s race, color, religion, age, sex, gender identity, sexual orientation, national origin, disability, genetic information, or any other characteristic protected by applicable law is not tolerated at Fontbonne University.
 Harassment consists of unwelcome conduct, whether verbal, physical or visual, that is based on a person’s protected status.
-Examples of harassing conduct include: epithets, slurs, jokes, teasing, kidding, negative stereotyping, and threatening or hostile acts that relate to an individual’s protected status, and physical acts of aggression, assault, or violence, regardless of whether these acts are being, or have been, investigated as criminal offenses by a law enforcement agency.
+Examples of harassing conduct may include epithets, slurs, jokes, teasing, kidding, negative stereotyping, and threatening or hostile acts that relate to an individual’s protected status and physical acts of aggression, assault, or violence, regardless of whether these acts are being, or have been, investigated as criminal offenses by a law enforcement agency.

-This policy applies to complaints alleging harassment carried out by 1) University employees, 2) University students, and 3) third parties, in accordance with applicable law governing liability for third parties.
+This policy applies to complaints alleging harassment carried out by 1) University employees, 2) University students, and 3) third parties.